-Redress connects and champions eco-conscious designers and companies through event planning and marketing.
+Redress connects and champions eco-conscious designers and companies through event planning, marketing, and an active membership network.

 Throughout both her undergraduate and graduate studies, Aframian worked with digital textile printing, knit design, and seamless knitting, involving projects with the Carolina Ballet, TC2, Spoonflower, Klaud and Raleigh Denim.
 Over the past two years, Aframian has been living her vision and executing her mission—to re-energize and rebuild an eco-forward fashion & textiles industry in the southeast United States.

 Designer Jamie Powell creates a line of reconstructed vintage and eco-friendly clothing under the brand Seven Sages.
 Her items incorporate vintage, recycled, or eco-friendly fabrics and production processes.
 Jamie also works at Spoonflower, a custom fabric printing company based in Durham.
 When she's not busy working you can find her in a thrift store, eating sushi, or watching a documentary about just about anything.

 After studying at N.C.
 State’s College of Design, Carrie worked briefly with the Boston Children’s Museum and Boston Museum of Science before returning to Raleigh as a freelance designer.
 She's currently back at N.C.
 State for a master's in communication.

 In her off hours, Carrie loves finding new sushi spots and hangin' with her rescue pup, Daisy.